 AWS, Azure, CloudLinux, CloudFlare & iFactoryDNS

-For your website to be available via its domain name (such as example.com.au) as opposed to its IP address it needs to make use of DNS (Domain Name System).
-DNS converts a users request for a domain name into a an IP address that the server requires.
-DNS solutions have evolved in complexity to offer redundant solutions and geographical based targeting to allow different regions to redirect to different servers.
+For your website to be available via its domain name (such as example.com.au) as opposed to its IP address, It needs to make use of DNS (Domain Name System).
+DNS converts a user’s request for a domain name into an IP address that the server requires.
+DNS solutions have evolved in complexity to offer redundant solutions and geographical-based targeting to allow different regions to redirect to different servers.

 Hosting your own website is possible, but does come with inherent risk that could cause you to lose everything if a power failure or dropped internet connection occurs.
 A hosting service will ensure that your website is available for viewing continuously without fear of interruption.
 Choosing a third party service for your web hosting makes sense as they are specialists in managing and configuring a web server, patch management, firewalls and virus protection.

 Whether you’re deploying Magento, WordPress, WooCommerce, Joomla, Drupal or an application framework, iFactory has you covered.
 All our plans include SSL. iFactory can design a hi-performance server infrastructure to match your application, website or Ecommerce requirements.

 Our web hosting solutions allows iFactory clients access to a range of flexible, effective and affordable internet services.

 It is the first commercial OS that aims to make the ability to offer stable hosting a reality.

 Customers are unable to monopolise the resources as each user has tenant isolation, Which means customers are isolated from each other so if one customer’s server fails, Everybody else is protected.
 There are also resource limits available to control the amount of resources used by each client.
 This stabilises the server and resource limits can be customised for web applications such as a blog or shop so that if one area is exceeded it will not affect the rest of the site.